Adam Thielen Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Matchup vs. Los Angeles

-- Thielen had 27 receiving yards in one career matchup against the Chargers, 36.5 fewer than his receiving yards prop bet over/under for Sunday's game (63.5).
+- Thielen's 27 receiving yards in his one matchup against the Chargers are 36.5 fewer than his over/under for Sunday's game.

-- Thielen did not have a touchdown catch in that matchup against the Chargers.
+- Thielen did not have a touchdown catch in that contest against the Chargers.

-- The 209.9 yards per game the Chargers are allowing through the air makes them the NFL's third-ranked pass defense.
+- The Chargers have the NFL's third-ranked pass defense this season, surrendering 209.9 yards per game through the air.

-- The Chargers have conceded 10 passing TDs this season (1.3 per game), ranking them second among NFL defenses.
+- The Chargers have allowed 10 touchdowns through the air (1.3 per game).
+They are second in the NFL in that category.

 Recent Performances

-- In last week's outing against the Ravens, Thielen was targeted seven times, picking up six yards on two receptions while scoring one touchdown.
+- In last week's matchup with the Ravens, Thielen hauled in two passes for six yards and scored one touchdown while being targeted seven times.

-- During his last three games, Thielen's 19 receptions (on 29 targets) have led to 210 receiving yards (70.0 per game) and three touchdowns.
+- Thielen's 29 targets have led to 19 catches for 210 yards (70.0 per game) and three touchdowns during his last three games.

 Thielen's Minnesota Teammates